aibasel/downward/BUILD.md

 [[does not belong here]]

 Please be aware of the following issues when working with the planner, '''especially if you want to use it for conducting scientific experiments''':

- 1. We recommend using the [[Releases|latest release]].
+We recommend using the [[Releases|latest release]].
 If you are using the main branch instead, be aware that things can break or degrade with every commit.
 Typically they don't, but if they do, don't be surprised.

 => quick start/README
- 1. The '''search options''' are built with flexibility in mind, not ease of use.
-It is very easy to use option settings that look plausible, yet introduce significant inefficiencies.
-For example, an invocation like {{{
-./fast-downward.py domain.pddl problem.pddl --search "lazy_greedy([ff()], preferred=[ff()])"}}} looks plausible, yet is hugely inefficient since it will compute the FF heuristic twice per state.
-See the examples on the PlannerUsage page to see how to call the planner properly.
-If in doubt, ask.
-   => usage instructions

 ## Known good domains
 [[remove section, but keep info below in some form]]